IlkhamGaysin/simple-images-downloader/README.md

 ## Code of Conduct

-Everyone interacting in the ImageFetcher project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/IlkhamGaysin/image-fetcher/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ImageDownloader project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/IlkhamGaysin/image-downloader/blob/master/CODE_OF_CONDUCT.md).